General questions about the aircraft environmental regulations and your obligations

 Yes, when filling out your application, state that the aircraft registration is ‘to be confirmed’.

-Any aircraft that is not exempt under the Air Navigation (Aircraft Noise) Regulations 1984, is required by Regulation 7A to must carry a noise certificate on board the aircraft at all times – either in the form of a valid deemed assessment, Australian Noise Certificate or other evidence of international noise certification.
+Any aircraft that is not exempt under the Air Navigation (Aircraft Noise) Regulations 2018, is required by Section 11 to carry a noise certificate on board the aircraft at all times – either in the form of a valid Deemed assessment, Australian Noise Certificate or other evidence of international noise certification.

 Where a permit to operate without a noise certificate has been issued, this also is required to be carried on board the aircraft at all times.